William W. Buzbee

-William W. Buzbee is a professor of law, director of the Emory Environmental and Natural Resources Law Program, and a director of Emory’s Center on Federalism and Intersystemic Governance.
-He has been a visiting professor of law at Columbia, Cornell and Illinois law schools, and has served as a professor for the Leiden-Amsterdam-Columbia Law School Summer Program in American Law.
-Professor Buzbee helped design and launch the Turner Environmental Law Clinic at Emory Law and chairs its advisory board.
+William W. Buzbee is a professor of law at Georgetown University Law Center.
+He joined Georgetown from Emory Law School, where he was a professor of law, directed Emory’s Environmental and Natural Resources Law Program, founded and oversaw its Turner Environmental Law Clinic, and co-directed Emory’s Center on Federalism and Intersystemic Governance.
+He has been a visiting professor of law at Columbia, Cornell and Illinois law schools, as well as a visitor at Georgetown in 2012, and has served as a professor for the Leiden-Amsterdam-Columbia Law School Summer Program in American Law.
 Professor Buzbee also is a founding Member Scholar of the Center for Progressive Reform, a Washington D.C.-based regulatory think tank.
 Professor Buzbee was awarded the 2007-2008 Emory Williams Teaching Award for excellence in teaching.
-He teaches environmental law, administrative law, legislation and regulation, and seminars on environmental, regulatory, and constitutional law subjects, with a sustained focus on regulatory federalism.
+He teaches environmental law, administrative law, legislation and regulation, and seminars on environmental, regulatory, and constitutional law subjects.
+His most recent seminar explores “The Art of Regulatory War.”